 An Overview of the Fun

-This action-packed weekend opens Friday, September 21, 2018 with Lummi Nation canoes arriving at Waypoint Park and a celebration in Maritime Heritage Park.
-The Friday Night SeaFeed, a Dungeness Crabfeed (plus salmon, oysters and scallops) on the waterfront (tickets required) can fill your belly.
-Then you can enjoy an evening at a variety of venues in the Downtown Bellingham Arts District, where you’ll learn about and celebrate our maritime culture through the arts.
+If that weren’t enough, you can also enjoy poetry, live music and art on the Zuanich Point Park Main stage and at a variety of venues in the Downtown Bellingham Arts District.
+There you’ll learn about and celebrate our maritime culture through the arts.
 You can sing along with sea shanties, see videos, and hear original poems, choral performances, and storytelling of life at sea.

 Below are just a few of the details of all that you can explore at your own pace.

 Bring chairs, a blanket or your dancing shoes and see a range of music styles and performances.
 Zuanich Point Park has a beautiful view of the marina, clean restrooms, a playground area for the kids and is ADA accessible.